 Whereas going gluten-free isn’t a choice for some people, it’s important that you get tested first.
 Here are the top reasons why this makes health and logic sense:

-If you have experience characteristic symptoms of celiac disease, it’s crucial that you swear off gluten immediately.
+- If you have celiac disease - If you have experience characteristic symptoms of celiac disease, it’s crucial that you swear off gluten immediately.
 However, if you do away with gluten prior to getting tested, you will most likely return a false negative result.
 That’s why you need to get tested before you eliminate gluten from your diet.
 The longer you wait, the more likely you will develop celiac disease complications.

 People with untreated celiac disease are four times at risk of developing cancers and lymphoma of the small intestine, and 20x at risk of chronic pancreatitis.
 Other complications of undiagnosed celiac sprue include infertility, iron-deficiency anemia, gallbladder diseases, lactose intolerance, and atherosclerotic heart disease, and other autoimmune disorders.

-If you have a first-degree relative (kid, brother, sister, parent, etc.) with celiac disease, your chances of developing it may be as high as 20 percent.
+- If you have a family history of celiac disease - If you have a first-degree relative (kid, brother, sister, parent, etc.) with celiac disease, your chances of developing it may be as high as 20 percent.
 The trouble is celiac disease can develop at any age.
 That’s why you should get tested routinely if it runs in your family.

-Celiac disease and most food intolerances have an overlap in symptoms.
+- If you have a food intolerance - Celiac disease and most food intolerances have an overlap in symptoms.
 For instance, diarrhea, bloating, constipation, fatigue, and abdominal pain are both common in people with celiac disease and lactose intolerance.
 Unfortunately, a gluten-free diet may not be of much help to someone with lactose intolerance — in fact, it may make it worse.
 A conclusive test is, therefore, critical to eliminate guesswork.

 Avoiding health risks of a gluten-free diet